Callistadem/Callistadem/README.md

 ## 👋 Hey there, I'm Callista!

 I recently graduated from my **BSc Computer Science** at McGill University.
-I am interested in **Web Development**; most of my experience has been in frontend but I am eager to expand my backend knowledge.
+I am interested in **Fullstack Web Development** with experience in designing and implementing web apps from beginning to end.
 I am also currently in the process of learning iOS developement.
-Having taken a variety of classes in ML, Data Science, and more, I am always open to learning new things!
+However, having taken a variety of classes in ML, Data Science, and more, I am always open to learning new things!

-This summer I am currently working as a software developer intern at LiveGuard and I will be starting my Master's in Computer science this fall!
+I am currently working as a software developer intern at LiveGuard, a Monteal-based startup.
+Following my internship, I look forward to starting my Master's with EIT Digital in Human Computer Interaction and Design where I will spend the first year of my program studying at Universidad Politécnica de Madrid in Spain and my second year at Aalto University in Finland.

 ## 🚀 **Skills**

-**Tools/Technologies**:
+**Programming Languages**:
-`Python` `Java` `JavaScript` `HTML/CSS` `Swift` `C` `Bash` `SQL` `Linux`
+`Python` `Java` `JavaScript` `GoLang` `HTML/CSS` `Swift` `C` `Bash` `SQL`

 **Frameworks**:
 `React.js` `Vue.js`